SModelS/smodels-utils/README.rst

 **Welcome to the smodels-utils repository**

-This is a repository to store and preserve and code and data that *around* smodels that is not actual part of smodels-proper.
+This is a repository to store and preserve and code and data *around* smodels that are not actual part of smodels-proper.
 Among the tools in this repository you will find:

 * code to automatically produce many of the wiki pages on http://smodels.github.io in wiki syntax